flyteorg/flyte/rsts/deployment/cluster_config/auth_setup.rst

    Flytectl's `config.yaml <https://docs.flyte.org/projects/flytectl/en/stable/#configure>`_ can be
    configured to use either PKCE (`Proof key for code exchange <https://datatracker.ietf.org/doc/html/rfc7636>`_) or Client Credentials (`Client Credentials <https://datatracker.ietf.org/doc/html/rfc6749#section-4.4>`_) flows.
+   If you are using the internal auth server, you can obtain the client credential by ...
+(This is what we are trying to figure out)

    Update ``config.yaml`` as follows: